Sloppy Joe Recipe

 Today, the sandwich has evolved to include other ingredients that have redefined what most people consider ‘normal.’
 The greatest part about the simplicity of the original recipe is you can add to it and make it incredible.
 It also happens to be a perfect dish to use some of your home-canned goods.

 This is our version of Homemade Sloppy Joes.
 It uses home canned tomatoes, venison or elk.
 You can easily use beef or any other ground meat as a substitute.

 In a skillet, brown the ground elk (or your substitute) with the chopped onion.
 If you opted to include celery and/or peppers, add them in as well.

 Drain the 2 quarts of your home-canned whole tomatoes.
 TIP: Don’t toss that liquid!
 It will make a fantastic soup base for another meal.
 Just another way to get the most for your efforts!

-Sauce and Tabasco sauce or whatever else you prefer.
-This combination is a nice tangy, zesty flavor without overdoing the spice.
+Add Worcestershire Sauce and Tabasco sauce or whatever else you prefer.
+The combination I have in the ingredients list is a nice tangy, zesty flavor without overdoing the spice.

 Salt to taste.

 If the mix seems a bit dry, add a little of the reserved liquid from tomatoes if you need it.
 I don't usually need to do this but it depends on how well drained you got your canned tomatoes.

 Stir well and bring it back to a low simmering heat.